Tillered Docs

 Update a peer

-This section shows you how to update a peer's metadata, such as its human-readable name.
+This section shows you how to update a peer's metadata, such as its human-readable name or QoS toggle.

 Before you start